Mountain Capital Investment Advisors Inc Purchases Shares of 15,833 Paychex, Inc. (NASDAQ:PAYX)

 Mountain Capital Investment Advisors Inc purchased a new stake in Paychex, Inc. (NASDAQ:PAYX) in the 3rd quarter, according to its most recent filing with the SEC.
 The fund purchased 15,833 shares of the business services provider’s stock, valued at approximately $1,314,000.

-In other Paychex news, CEO Martin Mucci sold 106,422 shares of the firm’s stock in a transaction dated Friday, July 17th.
-The shares were sold at an average price of $73.05, for a total value of $7,774,127.10.
-Following the transaction, the chief executive officer now owns 419,197 shares of the company’s stock, valued at $30,622,340.85.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Stephanie L. Schaeffer sold 63,000 shares of the firm’s stock in a transaction dated Thursday, October 8th.
-The stock was sold at an average price of $81.94, for a total transaction of $5,162,220.00.
-Following the completion of the transaction, the insider now directly owns 127,162 shares in the company, valued at approximately $10,419,654.28.
-The disclosure for this sale can be found here.
-Insiders sold 183,649 shares of company stock worth $14,105,522 in the last three months.
-11.70% of the stock is currently owned by corporate insiders.
+A number of other institutional investors and hedge funds have also modified their holdings of PAYX.
+Nordea Investment Management AB raised its holdings in Paychex by 213.8% in the 2nd quarter.
+Nordea Investment Management AB now owns 3,896,368 shares of the business services provider’s stock valued at $289,734,000 after acquiring an additional 2,654,543 shares during the last quarter.
+American International Group Inc. boosted its holdings in Paychex by 771.5% during the second quarter.
+American International Group Inc. now owns 2,725,393 shares of the business services provider’s stock worth $206,449,000 after buying an additional 2,412,651 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its holdings in Paychex by 47.6% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 3,945,994 shares of the business services provider’s stock worth $298,910,000 after buying an additional 1,272,990 shares in the last quarter.
+Capital International Investors acquired a new position in Paychex in the 1st quarter worth approximately $62,746,000.
+Finally, Schroder Investment Management Group boosted its stake in Paychex by 84.2% in the 1st quarter.
+Schroder Investment Management Group now owns 1,997,180 shares of the business services provider’s stock worth $130,396,000 after purchasing an additional 913,172 shares during the period.
+Institutional investors own 69.85% of the company’s stock.

-Several analysts recently issued reports on the company.
-Deutsche Bank Aktiengesellschaft increased their price target on Paychex from $75.00 to $81.00 and gave the company a “hold” rating in a report on Wednesday, October 7th.
-Citigroup raised shares of Paychex from a “neutral” rating to a “buy” rating and upped their price objective for the company from $75.00 to $93.00 in a research report on Thursday, October 8th.
-BMO Capital Markets upped their price objective on shares of Paychex from $74.00 to $82.00 in a research report on Wednesday, October 7th.
-BidaskClub raised shares of Paychex from a “hold” rating to a “buy” rating in a research report on Saturday, September 19th.
-Finally, Barclays upped their price objective on shares of Paychex from $73.00 to $83.00 and gave the company an “equal weight” rating in a research report on Monday.
-Two analysts have rated the stock with a sell rating, eight have issued a hold rating and two have issued a buy rating to the stock.
-The company has an average rating of “Hold” and an average target price of $74.45.
+A number of equities analysts recently commented on the stock.
+Citigroup raised shares of Paychex from a “neutral” rating to a “buy” rating and raised their price objective for the stock from $75.00 to $93.00 in a research note on Thursday, October 8th.
+JPMorgan Chase & Co. raised their price objective on shares of Paychex from $72.00 to $78.00 and gave the stock an “underweight” rating in a research note on Monday, August 17th.
+Deutsche Bank Aktiengesellschaft raised their price objective on shares of Paychex from $75.00 to $81.00 and gave the stock a “hold” rating in a research note on Wednesday, October 7th.
+BidaskClub raised shares of Paychex from a “hold” rating to a “buy” rating in a research note on Saturday, September 19th.
+Finally, Jefferies Financial Group lifted their target price on shares of Paychex from $68.00 to $75.00 and gave the company a “hold” rating in a research note on Tuesday, July 7th.
+Two analysts have rated the stock with a sell rating, eight have issued a hold rating and two have given a buy rating to the stock.
+Paychex currently has a consensus rating of “Hold” and a consensus price target of $74.45.

 About Paychex